MoosaSaadat/degrees/README.md

 2: Charlotte Rampling and Michael Gambon starred in Paris by Night
 3: Michael Gambon and Emma Watson starred in Harry Potter and the Deathly Hallows: Part 2
 ```

+## Acknowledgement
+The dataset is taken from IMDB and used by their permission.